 What is aortic stenosis?

-Content1 What are the valves of the heart and what are their functions?2 What kind of problems might appear on the heart valves?
-Aortic stenosis is an affectation of the valve which is in the left ventricular outflow and consists of a narrowing and a reduction of its functional diameter.
-In order to understand the […]
+Content Aortic stenosis is an affectation of the valve which is in the left ventricular outflow and consists of a narrowing and a reduction of its functional diameter.
+In order to understand the impact of this situation, we must remind some basic concepts.
+What are the valves of the heart and what are their functions? […]